At our field, and in the paintball industry in general, CO2 is being phased out or already has been. This is because of several reasons:

 2) CO2 fills are more time consuming

-To properly fill a CO2 tank, first you need to make sure you have specialized fitting & other equipment.
-Despite that, you need a trained employee who can fill a CO2 tank safely.
+To properly fill a CO2 tank, first you need to make sure you have specialized fitting & other equipment compared to Compressed Air, which is a one-time install of the tanks, fittings and compressor.
+In addition to that, you need a trained employee who can fill a CO2 tank safely.
 This consists of draining any old CO2 still in the tank, then slowly filling a tank to the proper weight, and re-draining the lines to prevent any freezing.
+Of course, you have to tank the tank off the marker first too – another time consuming endeavor if there is still residual pressure in the tank or t he threads become damaged.
 This process can take a few minutes from start to finish.
-Doesn’t sound like much, but then imagine having to do 500 fills…several times a day!
+Doesn’t sound like much, but then imagine having to do 100 fills for players…several times a day!